g1mv/spookyhash/README.md

 SpookyHash
 ==========

-SpookyHash is a very fast non cryptographic hash function, designed by Bob Jenkins (http://burtleburtle.net/bob/hash/spooky.html).
+SpookyHash is a very fast non cryptographic hash function, [designed by Bob Jenkins](http://burtleburtle.net/bob/hash/spooky.html).

 It produces well-distributed 128-bit hash values for byte arrays of any length.
 It can produce 64-bit and 32-bit hash values too, at the same speed, just use the bottom n bits.
 Long keys hash in 3 bytes per cycle, short keys take about 1 byte per cycle, and there is a 30 cycle startup cost.
 Keys can be supplied in fragments.